Leptonic CP asymmetry and Light flavored scalar: Acknowledgments

 \section{Acknowledgments}

 The authors thank to Takashi Toma and Takahiro Yoshida for useful comments and discussions.
-This work is supported by JSPS Grant-in-Aid for Scientific Research KAKENHI Grant No. JP20J11901 (YA), JP18H01214 and JP20K03949 (KY).
+This work is supported by JSPS Grant-in-Aid for Scientific Research KAKENHI Grant No.\ JP18H01214, JP20K03949, JP20J11901, and JSPS Overseas Research Fellowships (YA).